DuckTom556/HPTrack/README.md

-A Visual Object Tracker with Historical Contextual Features
+A Visual Object Tracker with Historical Prompts from Joint Visual and Contextual Features